vsudbrack/uno_sim/README.md

 ## Future prospects:
 ### In code:
-  In strategy by color, always try to play a different number.
+  - In strategy by color, always try to play a different number.
-  In strategy bz number, always try to play a different color.
+  - In strategy by number, always try to play a different color.
-  Play equal cards together.
+  - Play equal cards together.
-  Add special cards (?)
+  - Add special cards (?)
-  When the main deck ends, suffles the table cards and add to the main deck.
+  - When the main deck ends, suffles the table cards and add to the main deck.
 No ties possible.

  ### In analysis:
-  Analyze each strategy against a player with no strategy
+  - Analyze each strategy against a player with no strategy (plays random card whenever possible).